29 excellent things to do in Cordoba, Spain

 Interesting fact: the qibla wall in the Mesquita does not face Mecca but instead faces south.

 The Mezquita is open 365 days a year.
-Tickets can be bought online and I recommend doing this as the lines can be ferocious.
-If you can, buy tickets for as early in the morning as possible as once tour buses arrive the place fills up and the atmosphere inside changes.
+Tickets can be bought online and I highly recommend doing so as the lines can be long if you don’t.

-Did you know that there is a tiny tenth century mezquita sitting waiting for your visit in Huelva Province?
+🤫 Did you know that there is a tiny, almost unknown, tenth century mezquita sitting waiting for your visit in Huelva Province?

 two large bells and the mezquita in the distance